howToCodeWell/course-php-login-from-scratch/docs/lessons/lesson_8.md

 ```php
 $items = $orders['items'] ?? [];
 ```
-After this adjustment re-run `make test`.
+After this adjustment re-run `composer test`.
 All tests should now pass.

 ## Alternate the order item table row colours
 Create two CSS classes in `public/assets/main.css` that will handle the alternating row colours.